youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 |---------|--|-----------|
 | A | -> | D |

+### no new privs (nnp)

+When seccomp nnp is set, it affects what domain transitions can occur.
+Specifically exec time inheritance of the current profile is allowed but regular profile transitions are blocked.
+The only transition that is allowed is from ```unconfined``` to any profile as this always results in less privileges.

 ## post 4.13
 AppArmor replaced the profile* stored in the task_ctx stored off the cred with a label*.